dorx/vertex-memory-bank-mcp/README.md

 # Vertex AI Memory Bank MCP Server

-A clean, simple MCP (Model Context Protocol) server that enables LLMs to generate and retrieve long-term memories using Vertex AI's Memory Bank.
+A simple MCP (Model Context Protocol) server that enables LLMs to generate and retrieve long-term memories using Vertex AI's Memory Bank.

 ## Why This Project?